mexes4453/EmbedSys_Blinky_MSP430/README.md

 A Simpe Embedded Project.
 This project toggles the LED on the Texas Instrument MSP430 microcontroller.

-# Compilation
-This project contains a makefile within for compiling and flashing the code onto the microcontroller

-simply type "make" to compile the program.

 # Flashing the code onto the Microcontroller
 type "make flash"
+This compiles and flash the program onto the MCU flash memory.

+# Compilation
+simply type "make" to compile the program only.